OtakuFucker/Web/Javascript/Fundamentals/Allocation, Stack and Heap Memory.md

 #### Conclusion
 Let's go back to the mentioned question about what did reference means.
 The actual meaning of refernce is **the address that point to the object that stored in heap**.

+The concept of passed by value and reference here are used to explain what happen during **assignment** only but not include other situation.

 ## 3. Let/Const and Memory
 **Let's recall the difference between let and const which was mentioned in latest chapter.**
 - let: changeable variable